InstituteforDiseaseModeling/idmtools-calibra/docs/index.rst

 Welcome to |calibra|
 =====================

-|calibra| s a collection of Python scripts and utilities to aid in model
+|calibra| is a collection of Python scripts and utilities to aid in model
 calibration.
 The |IT_s| package  should be used for streamlining the process of running disease modeling simulations.
 Additional information can be found at :doc:`idmtools:index`.